Am I Evil?

 "Am I Evil?" is a song by British heavy metal band Diamond Head.
 Released on the band's 1980 debut album Lightning to the Nations, it remains the band's signature song.
 The song was written by lead vocalist Sean Harris and guitarist Brian Tatler and released by Happy Face Records, a label owned by the producer Muff Murfin of The Old Smithy studio of Worcester, England.

 The song rose to international prominence after Metallica covered the song as a B-side on their 1984 single "Creeping Death"; the cover was then re-released on their 1998 cover album Garage Inc. The song was influenced by Black Sabbath's 1975 song "Symptom of the Universe".
 The song starts with an instrumental segment inspired by 'Mars, The Bringer of War' from Gustav Holst's The Planets (1914–16).

 Composition

 "Am I Evil?" tells the story of a man who witnesses his mother being burned alive for being a witch.
 He seeks revenge on those responsible for her death by killing all 27 of them in the most gruesome manner.
 After seeing their bodies "in ice," he asks himself if he is evil for committing these murders (to which he replies yes).

-Brian Tatler said initially that singer Sean Harris’s mum took offence over the opening lyrics, 'My mother was a witch,' but "she’s probably forgiven him now.”
+Brian Tatler said initially that singer Sean Harris’s mum took offense over the opening lyrics, 'My mother was a witch,' but "she’s probably forgiven him now.”
 The song is listed in Kerrang!s 50 Most Evil Songs Ever.